Board of Directors

 Board Member

 Pam is a nuclear energy executive with over 30 years of leadership experience.
 She most recently led major divisions at Westinghouse and Holtec, overseeing operations, decommissioning and regulatory strategy involving over $4B in trust funds.
 A licensed senior reactor operator, Pam also held key roles at NEI, Exelon, AEP and PSEG.
 She holds engineering degrees from Georgia Tech and Drexel and actively supports Women in Nuclear, STEM education and industry boards.
 Pam has worked closely with the NRC, DOE and Congress to shape nuclear policy and innovation.
-Pam has also has served on advisory boards for EPRI and Delaware Valley Science Fairs.
+Pam has also served on advisory boards for EPRI and Delaware Valley Science Fairs.

 Jen lane Landolt